 - a.
-Freedom of expression and assembly subject to the limitations of the Student Code of Conduct and other College regulations and policies. - b.
+Freedom of expression and assembly subject to the limitations of the Student Conduct Policies and Procedures and other College regulations and policies. - b.
 Freedom to pursue educational goals. - c.
 The right to notification by the instructor, during the first week of class and in the form of a written syllabus, of all course requirements.
-Such notification should include, but not be limited to, course subject matter for each class meeting, assignments and due dates, types of examinations, instructor's office hours, required texts and procedures for determination of final grades.
+Such notification should include, but not be limited to, course subject matter for each class meeting, assignments and due dates, types of examinations, instructor's office hours, required texts and procedures for

+- determination of final grades.
 All students have the right to adequate notice of substantive changes in course content. - d.
-Freedom from unreasonable search and seizure by College officials subject to the Student Code of Conduct and other College regulations and policies.
-The reasonableness of searches and seizures is determined by the College.
-Generally, unreasonable searches and seizures are those that are not allowed by the Student Code of Conduct, other College regulations and policies, or law.
+Freedom from unreasonable search and seizure by College officials subject to the Student Conduct Policies and Procedures and other College regulations and policies.
+The College determines the reasonableness of searches and seizures.
+Generally, unreasonable searches and seizures are those that are not allowed by the Student Conduct Policies and Procedures and other College regulations and policies, or law. - e.
+The right to privacy and confidentiality of student records according to the Family Educational Rights and Privacy Act (FERPA).
+See FERPA policy for more information: